kevinolega/callcentertrainingtips/_posts/2013-07-25-positive-problem-solver.md

 If the results are not favorable, look for lessons and corrections.

 Do not take anything personally.
-The goal is to get the results that you want and/or improvement not credit or self validation.
+The goal is to get the results that you want and/or improvement not credit or self-validation.

 Fear points you in the direction that you need to go.
 Failure points you in the direction of what you need to work on and improve.